butla/bultrowicz.com/cv/curriculum_vitae.en.md

 payload backups, etc.).
 So if anything went wrong, we'd be notified by our alerting system, and immediately implement fixes.

-TODOOOOO Iterio:

-- was the main python guy.
- First made some scripts more maintainable, rewrote them with proper python restructured for testability and added the tests.
-- I learned a lot about silicon valley-type tech startup business (and what the "data" companies make money on)
-- learned the value of good services and tools - being able to run this whole huge thing with just 3 people.

-w 4 ludzi z dobrymi narzędziami byliśmy w stanie utrzymać system przetwarzający dane od dziesiątek milionów klientów

-TODO rozdziel to?
-### March 2017 - September 2017
+### May 2017 - October 2017 (TODO)
-Freelance projects
-Remote
+Ansible contractor at ScyllaDB (https://www.scylladb.com/) Remote

-- ScyllaDB (maj - october)- Developing Ansible scripts for the deployment of ScyllaDB.
+Developing Ansible scripts for installation of ScyllaDB database.the deployment of ScyllaDB.
 Got some way through, had opposition with bash scripts that weren't idempotent and always changed machine state.

+### January 2017 - June 2017 (TODO)
+Software contractor at Techno Service SA (https://tspcb.pl/) Remote

-- Siled (styczeń-czerwiec)- Python 3.6 Windows GUI application for reporting of manufacturing faults in PCB boards.
+Python 3.6 Windows GUI application for reporting of manufacturing faults in PCB boards.
 It merged data from Excel spreadsheets and Microsoft Access databases.
 Extracting data from old Microsoft SQL server databases (95?)

+used Tkinter for a minimal GUI (had to be easy to install), tested with PyAutoGUI

+zwirtualizowałem sobie jakiegoś windowsa i odpalałem jakiś stary SQL server, żeby udawać to, co stało na tej maszynie

-### March 2014 -- April 2016
+### March 2014 -- April 2016 TODO
 Software Applications Developer at Intel Technology Poland Gdańsk